rabbitmq/rabbitmq-website/site/upgrade.md

 If rolling upgrades are not possible, the entire cluster should be stopped, then restarted.
 This is referred to as the full stop upgrade.

-About mirrored queues, before you stop a node, you must ensure that all queues master it holds have at least one synchronized queue slave.

 Client (application) connections will be dropped when each node stops.
 Applications need to be prepared to handle this and reconnect.